qunitjs/qtap/ARCHITECTURE.md

 ### Considerations

-* Proxying every single request can add a noticable delay to large test suites.
+* Proxying every single request can add a noticeable delay to large test suites.
 If possible, we want most requests to go directly to the specified URL.
 * References to relative or absolute paths (e.g. `./foo` or `/foo` without a domain name) are likely to fail, because the browser would interpret them relative to where our proxy serves the file.
   To avoid:
   - Karma provided a way to [configure proxies](http://karma-runner.github.io/6.4/config/configuration-file.html#proxies) which would let you add custom paths like `/foo` to Karma's proxy server, and forward those to your application.
 I'd like this to placing this complexity on the end-user.
 Not by proxying things better or more automatically, but by not breaking these absolute references in the first place.
-  - Karma recommended against full transparent proxing (e.g. `/*`) as this would interfere with its own internal files and base directories.
+  - Karma recommended against full transparent proxying (e.g. `/*`) as this would interfere with its own internal files and base directories.
 It'd be great to avoid imposing such limitation.
 * Invisible or non-portable HTML compromises easy debugging of your own code:
   - [Airtap](https://github.com/airtap/airtap) takes full control over the HTML by taking only a list of JS files.
 While generating the HTML automatically is valuable for large projects (e.g. support wildcards, avoid manually needing to list each JS file in the HTML), this makes debugging harder as you then need to work with your test runner to debug it (disable headless, disable shutdown after test completion, enable visual test reporter).
 While some projects invest in a high-quality debugging experience, it's always going to lag behind what the browser offers to "normal" web pages.
   - [Jest](https://jestjs.io/docs/api), and others that don't even run in a real browser by default, require you to hook up the Node.js/V8 inspector to Chrome to have a reasonable debugging experience.
 This is non-trivial for new developers, and comes with various limitations and confusing aspects that don't affect working with DevTools on regular web pages.